 Still arn’t sure about them?

-If you’re not sure, either you didn’t ask enough questions, do enough research, or you’re subconciously detecting something bad.
+If after the interview you’re not sure, then either you didn’t ask enough questions, do enough research, or you’re subconciously detecting something toxic.

 Try to get offers from more than one employer.
 Having a second offer to accept can really be a lifesaver if you resign from your current job and the first offer you accepted gets rescinded (this happened to me).